 \subsection{Inductive arguments}

-Another tool commonly used in the area of extremal combinatorics is mathematical induction.
-To formalize such arguments in flag algebras framework, Razborov~\cite{FlagAlgebras} introduces the notion of \emph{an upward operator}.
-We will only use two special instances of this operator defined below.
+To formalize inductive arguments in the language of flag algebras, Razborov~\cite{FlagAlgebras} introduces the notion of an \emph{upward operator}.
+We only use two special instances of this operator which we now define.